flutils/frontline-registry-cleaner/README.md

 <h1 align="left">PC Optimization Software</h1>
 <p align="left">Welcome to the redesigned repository for <a href="https://www.frontlinecleaner.com">Frontline Registry Cleaner 2.0</a>.</p>
-<p>A commercial product originally released in 2011, we've now repackaged it open source for anybody interested in using it: -</p>
+<p>A commercial product released in 2011, we've now repackaged it open source for anybody interested in using it: -</p>
 <img src="readme/screenshot_0.png" alt="Frontline Registry Cleaner 2.1">

 <p align="center">